Olegario Molina: Later life

 Due to public opposition that began the Mexican Revolution, all of Díaz's cabinet except for two ministers (José Yves Limantour and Manuel González de Cosío) resigned on 24 March 1911, including Molina.
 His successor, Manuel Marroquín y Rivera, was announced on 28 March along with Díaz's new cabinet.
 Díaz would ultimately resign himself in May.
 After Molina's resignation, he retired to Mérida back in Yucatán.
 He lived there until his wife died in 1914.
 Due to pressure from revolutionaries, Molina and his doctor Rafael Betancourt fled to Paris that year.

 Molina then traveled from Europe to Havana, Cuba, to meet his daughter María, son-in-law Avelino Montes, and granddaughter Obdulia.
 He was convinced by Montes, as well as his daughter Carmela and son-in-law Luis Carranza, to live with them in Havana.
 Another son-in-law, Rogelio Suárez, stayed in Mérida under protection from Spain, and informed Molina that several of his haciendas had been seized by Mexico's revolutionary government.

+Death and legacy

-Molina Solís died in exile in Havana on 28 April 1925.
+Molina died in exile in Havana on 28 April 1925.
 His remains were later transferred, after a tribute in the Teatro Peón Contreras to the chapel of the Sodzil hacienda, which was previously his property.
-At the time of his death, Molina was still one of the wealthiest entrepreneurs in Yucatán, which historian Allen Wells viewed as showcasing the Revolution's goal of agrarian reform falling short in the state.
+Following the ascent of socialist Salvador Alvarado to the governorship of Yucatán in 1915, the alliance between the henequen oligarchy and International Harvester established by Molina began to be rolled back.
+However, at the time of his death, Molina was still one of the wealthiest entrepreneurs in Yucatán, which historian Allen Wells viewed as showcasing the Revolution's goal of agrarian reform falling short in the state.
+Most of the wealthy henequeneros worked with Alvarado and supported his policies, with Molina having been one of the few who left the state.